rlucioni/hearthstone/README.md

 Create a `settings.yml` file at the root of the repo and put your Mashape application key in it.
 See `settings.yml.example` for an example of what this file should look like.

-Pull data from the API and save it to the `data` directory by executing `./load.py` from the root of the repo.
+Pull data from the API and save it to the `data` directory by executing `make load` from the root of the repo.